slamice/wri/hipsters/first-draft/ch02 - Jack's house.md

 In the corner were a few Kerouac novels Jack was fond of.
 Next to those were records piled on the ground.
 Glancing at the titles, they were mostly 80's new wave or early 90's American noise rock.
 Their jackets were worn and tired.
 I started to leaf through the records to feel busy.

 A pile of brochures and mail were stacked near the records too, and I peeked at them while I thought the others were busy with the nothing they were doing ((did)).
 Under some final sales and subscriptions was one with Gala's name on it.
-I folded it and stole it quickly into my back pocket and continued to rummage through Ataria Teenage Riot and The Microphones.
+I folded it and stole it quickly into my back pocket and continued to rummage through Camper Van Beehtoven and The Microphones.

 Renee was talking with Andy excitedly again about nothing in particular, in this case her mother.

-"She's still there in her house.
+"- and she's still at that house.
 Do you remember when you snuck in to wait for me?"

 "Yea, I remember her look."

 "I never heard this.
 So what happened, he broke in?"
 Jack intevened.
 Then I thought I saw Renee give Andy a potential flirt, maybe not living up to its fullest but it was definitely made available.
 I sat there questioning its authenticity when she answered.

-"He climbed in through the window because he thought I was asleep but I was out then (doing what?).
+"He climbed in through the window because he thought I was asleep but I was out then getting cigarettes.
 So he waited in the bathtub because he was ridiculous, not expecting my Mom to come back that weekend and walk through the door.
 I think she was at some kind of 'start your business' seminar."

 "She didn't like it."
 Andy's voice crept back in on top of Renee's.

 "You were crazy for doing that!
 You were crazy.
 She was pretty crazy too.
 I'm sure I told I used to wait for her for hours after school for her to pick me up.
-They worried about me then.
+People worried about me then.
 She was always running errands."

 How he could use a new type of herbal medication.
 How she's woken up sick with a rash on her face down to her arm, bed struck and unable to go work.
 Prof brooded in the shadows not saying anything, and I could see a silhouette putting on some black blurry headphones.